neotechclub/w3-foss-slides/README.md

 - Why is any of this needed?
 - soar and PkgForge
 - A Brief Look at AppImages
-- SBUILD, soar's yml based package listing format
+- `.SBUILD`, soar's yaml based package listing format

 ---